pluginsGLPI/doc/source/empty/index.rst

 Excluding files
 +++++++++++++++

 You can create a ``.ignore-release`` file at the root of your plugin and list here files and directories you want to explicitely exclude from the release archive.
-WWrite one `expression <https://docs.python.org/2/library/re.html>`_ per line
+Write one `expression <https://docs.python.org/2/library/re.html>`_ per line

 ::